CellProfiler/CellProfiler/cellprofiler/data/help/projects_introduction.rst

 Detailed help for each module is provided by selecting the module and clicking the “?” button on the bottom of CellProfiler.

+Rather than the four input modules, you may alternatively use the **LoadData** module to associate images with your project.  **LoadData** allows you to upload a spreadsheet to provide the same location, metadata, channel, and grouping information as the four input modules.
+See the help for that module for more information.

 Saving a project
 ^^^^^^^^^^^^^^^^